OngMinXian/NUSPlanner/README.md

     - Actor: User
     - Precondition: User is logged in
     - Guarantees:
+      - Event will be logged only if:
+        - The event title is specified
-      - Event will be logged only if the event start date and time + event end date and time are specified
+        - The event start date and time + event end date and time are specified
+        - The event start date and time < the event end date and time
+        - The user selects an tag associated with the event
-      - Extra details for work and extracurriculars tags will be logged only if they are specified by the user
+      - Extra details for the work and extracurriculars tags will be logged only if they are specified by the user

     - MSS:
       1. User chooses to add a new event